vtamara/turbolinks_prob50/README.md

 It works as expected using turbolinks 2.5.3.
-However with turbolinks 5.0.1 when the user changes to the second tab the form will be saved but the user will be redirected to the show page as would happen when the user submits the form (making it impossible to fill the field in the second tab).
+However with turbolinks 5.0.1 when the user changes to the second tab the form will be saved but the user will be redirected to the show page as would happen when the user pushes the submit button (making it impossible to fill the field in the second tab).

 # REPRODUCING THE PROBLEM